AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

   <tr>
    <td height="20">Show Catalog Listing</td>
    <td>If enabled, Learners can see a list of all Catalogs available to them.
 Learners can use this to refine how the Learning Objects are displayed.</td>
+   <td>Important – Learner Assistant and catalog visibility
+If your account uses Learner Assistant, remember that the catalogs selected as content sources for the Assistant are not scoped by per‑learner catalog visibility.
+The Assistant can use content from the configured catalogs even when some trainings are not visible to a given learner in the Catalog view.
+Adobe recommends selecting only catalogs that contain content you are comfortable exposing (in summarized or explained form) to all learners who can access Learner Assistant.</td>
   </tr>
   <tr>
    <td height="20">Product Terminology</td>